kjellalmgren/pingservices/pingservices-readme.md

 # Handy set of docker commands

-Under this section we have only collected different docker command we used in the project.
+In this section we have only collected different docker command we used in the project.

 ## Docker exec